BioUnit/robot-control-gui/README.md

 # robot-control-gui
-This is a Qt gui control app to control movements and receive video stream from robot-server
+This is a Qt gui control app for movement control and video streaming from "robot-server" and "robot-server-c" programs